-Now in its second year, the "Champions for Charity" challenge will feature teams of local first responder heroes (including firefighters and EMTs) competing in a three-round cooking challenge to win $3,000 for the charity of their choice.
+The "Champions for Charity" challenge features teams of local first responder heroes (including active or retired firefighters, police officers, EMS professionals, and military) competing in a three-round cooking challenge to win $3,000 for the charity of their choice.

-If you'd like to compete in this year's contest, please fill out an online application by May 31, 2017.
+If you'd like to compete in this year's Champions for Charity contest, please fill out an online application by May 31, 2018.

-- The competition will include up to four teams of 2 active or retired Law Enforcement, Fire Department, or EMS professionals.
+- This competition will include four teams of two active or retired Law Enforcement, Fire Department, EMS professionals, and Military

 - Each team will create dishes in three elimination rounds: Appetizer (20 minutes); Entree (30 minutes); and Dessert (20 minutes).